This is How a CGM Changed my Diabetes Management

 Here are four reasons why I love my CGM:

 1. Daily blood glucose graphs

 Diabetes is different for everyone.
-Different foods, situations, and activities impact people’s levels differently.
-Being able to see your sugar levels over a period of 24 hours helps you learn about your unique patterns.
+Different foods, situations and activities impact people’s levels differently.
+Being able to see your blood sugar levels over a period of 24 hours helps you learn about your unique patterns.